8secz-johndpope/carfax-assignment/README.md

 AppEnvironment.swift handles some credential storage and stores which environment to use - currently only one
 ## CarfaxCore:
 Handles a lot of business logic.
 Most data sources live here and it helps bridge the CarfaxAPI and CarfaxObjectStore frameworks together.
+## CarfaxUI:
+Essentially a dumping ground for reusable UI code.
+I believe it's important to keep this independent from our business logic and other core frameworks like ClientModels and CarfaxCore.
+That allows this framework to remain true to UI only features.
 ## Images:
 * Don't add any images into xibs or storyboards
 * Add any images to the image asset class in Carfax UI (separate words with -, not underscores).
 After you add the image-set, run make generate-images in terminal.
 This will add the image to the image+extension.
 You can now use UIImage.image_name in code